CURRENTLY UNAVAILABLE IN eBOOK FORMAT DUE TO RE-WRITES

 Because when everything is hidden by lies, one man’s testimony can bring the truth to light.

 Attest is part two of the Centrifuge Duet.
-The first instalment, Amnesia must be read first to truly understand the story.
+The first instalment, Amnesia (currently unpublished for re-writes as well) must be read first to truly understand the story.

 An erotic, psychological thriller filled with intrigue, deception, and revenge, Attest will leave you thoroughly disturbed and barely holding onto a fading hope that the good guys might win in the end.

 Devour the thrilling conclusion to the Centrifuge Duet today.

 BECOME AN INSIDER TODAY!